Can you use a personal loan to buy a car?

 - Late payment and non-sufficient funds fees.
-If you make a late repayment or fail to make a repayment, you will be charged additional fees.
+If you make a late repayment or fail to make a repayment, you will be charged additional fees of up to $50 from both the lender and your bank.
 Get in touch with your lender if you think you’ll be late with a repayment and let them know beforehand.
 Sometimes they’ll be willing to work with you and create a solution.

 Where can I get a personal loan to buy a car?

 There are a variety of lenders out there, and many of these offer personal loans that you can use to buy a car.
 Here are some of our top suggestions:

 - Online lenders.
 Online personal loan lenders are known for their speed and simple application process.
 It typically only takes a few minutes to fill out an application, and you may be able to have funds directly deposited into your account by the next business day.
 You can compare personal loans options to buy a car above.

 - Banks.
 You might want to also look into your bank’s personal loan offerings.
 They sometimes offer discounts or simplified applications to members.
 Banks also tend to offer relatively low interest rates, though you’ll typically need good or excellent credit to qualify.